Chain O’Lakes State Park

 - Scouting is allowed before the season starts.

-- Springfield Lottery for 10 hunters per spring season here
+- Lottery issued permit required.
+Available for 10 hunters per spring season.
+Apply here.

 - Once spectator allowed.